 Like most people, I had no idea what I wanted to be when I grew up.
 I took the first job I found that paid enough to cover my bills, and followed the career path it took me on without ever having any sort of coherent plan.

 I never studied to be a web designer, and don’t have any official bits of paper that call me one.
-It was just a hobby, something I that I found engrossing: I never would have guessed at the time that I’d end up self-employed and doing it full-time.
+It started off as just a hobby.
+A hugely engrossing one to be sure, but a hobby nonetheless.
+I never would have guessed at the time that I’d end up self-employed and doing it full-time.
 And all these years later, I am still plagued regularly by crises of confidence.

 For me, this job is a mental rollercoaster, with peaks of joy swiftly followed by dizzying troughs of fear.
 Here’s how it works…

 Overwhelming feelings of self-doubt.
 Crushing Imposter Syndrome.
 Irrationally hope client rejects the quote and tries elsewhere.
 Consider taking down own website to stop any new enquiries coming in.

 The nadir.
 Panic levels go off the chart.
 Sit and stare at a blank screen for hours.
 Make a start.
 Delete everything and start again.
 Coffee/Twitter break.
 Repeat.
 Imposter syndrome reaches near-fatal levels.
 Become a grand master procrastinator.
 Intense desire to be employed in any other line of work.